-The District has the right and capability to monitor electronic information created and/or communicated by persons using District computer systems and networks, including email messages and usage of the Internet.
+Monitoring of computer and Internet usage.
+The District has the right and capability to monitor electronic information created and/or communicated by persons using District computer systems and networks, including e-mail messages and usage of the Internet.
+HEPD has the right to monitor and log any and all aspects of its network/computer system including, but not limited to, monitoring Internet sites visited by Users, monitoring chat and newsgroups, monitoring file downloads, and all communications sent and received by users.
 It is not the District policy or intent to continuously monitor all computer usage by employees or other users of the District computer systems and network.
 However, users of the systems should be aware that the District may monitor usage, including, but not limited to, patterns of usage of the Internet (e.g. site accessed, on-line length, time of day access), and employees' electronic files and messages to the extent necessary to ensure that the Internet and other electronic communications are being used in compliance with the law and with District policy.